2022 British Columbia New Democratic Party leadership election: Campaign period

 Eby, previously the attorney general and housing minister, was widely seen as the frontrunner in the race.
 Eby had turned down invitations to run for party leadership in 2014, instead serving as campaign manager for John Horgan's run.
 48 of the 57 members of the party caucus supported his candidacy.
 Eby was seen as a moderate, and as a "status-quo" candidate, with his campaign focused on claims of providing availability for middle-class housing, and a focus on remedying the homelessness crisis in larger cities such as Vancouver.
 Eby proposed a tax on house flipping, a law on preventing stratas from excluding young families, and earmarking $500,000 in grants for non-profit organizations to purchase rental buildings and preventing housing displacement.
 On a campaign stop in the Sunshine Coast, Eby claimed he would "dramatically [increase] the availability of both housing and healthcare workers" to address both affordability and healthcare concerns.

 Appadurai announced her candidacy after she and others expressed concerns that the race would be a "no-questions-asked coronation", stating that it was "not good for democracy".
 Appadurai was best known for her speech at the 2011 United Nations Climate Change Conference during her time as a college student, which went viral.
 Appadurai ran as a democratic socialist, reframing how the provincial executive approaches decision making away from industry, along with proposing a transition that put workers first.
 Appadurai expressed her critique of the incumbent NDP government's failures on the issues of "climate, affordability, and on stopping ... wealth accumulation".
-Appadurai claimed she would prioritze creating homes for homeless and vulnerable British Columbians, as well as ensuring residential buildings were equipped with sustainable cooling mechanisms.
+Appadurai claimed she would prioritize creating homes for homeless and vulnerable British Columbians, as well as ensuring residential buildings were equipped with sustainable cooling mechanisms.
 On October 13, Appadurai's campaign released a set of promises, including increasing the pay of nurses by 25%, providing free mental health care for all British Columbians, removing the three-month wait period for immigrants and returnees to receive healthcare, and implementing a provincial safe supply program.
 Several anonymous MLAs speaking to Global News expressed their frustrations with Appadurai, who they described as an "interloper" with "no role in [the NDP's] success".

 On August 23, it was reported by the Vancouver Sun that Eby expressed his "frustration" with Appadurai's entry into the race.
 Eby commented that with Appadurai's entry, "it delays moving into the office by several months".
 If Eby was acclaimed, the race would potentially end on October 3, but the results would be released on December 3 with her entry.
 Following allegations of entitlement, Eby tweeted that he was "not dismissive of Anjali's campaign.
 Just the opposite — the race is healthier because she's put herself forward as a candidate and I take her campaign seriously."

 It was alleged by the Vancouver Sun and by Appadurai's supporters that, by the end of the September 4 deadline for membership signups, the Appadurai campaign had signed up 10,000 new members to Eby's 6,000 new members.